Protect Loved Ones with Omaha Nursing Home Abuse Lawyer

 - Medical Professionals, Medical Assistants

 - Sheltered Workshop Employees

 - DHHS Employees

-If you find that your loved one is being abused or neglected and no one has come forward or made a report, you can make one yourself to the Nebraska DHHS.
-You also don’t have to worry about retaliation from the suspected abuser or from your loved one finding out that you made the report.
+If you find that your loved one is being abused or neglected and no one has come forward or made a report, you can make one to the Nebraska DHHS.
+You also don’t have to worry about retaliation from the suspected abuser or your loved one finding out you made the report.
 Your information is confidential.
-The only people who may get your name is law enforcement or the DHHS.
+The only people who may get your name are law enforcement or the DHHS.

-Get in Touch with an Omaha Nursing Home Abandonment Lawyer
+Contact an Experienced Omaha Nursing Home Abandonment Lawyer

-You deserve to know that your loved one is living in a healthy environment where they can thrive.
-When they are in a dangerous environment that threatens their health, your first priority is to get them somewhere safe.
+You deserve to know that your family members live in a healthy environment where they can thrive.
+When they are in a dangerous environment threatening their health, your priority is to get them somewhere safe.
 Then you can seek justice on your loved one’s behalf with one of our Omaha nursing home abuse lawyers.

-Welsh & Welsh will hold the negligent party responsible for their actions.
-We will do everything possible to get your loved one compensation they deserve.
+Welsh & Welsh law firm will hold the negligent party responsible for their actions.
+We will do everything possible to get your loved one the compensation they deserve.
 Contact our office today and schedule a free consultation to discuss your case.